bryancarl7/project2-soteria/README.md

 Soteria was created to assist in the mitigation of overcrowded business and public spaces in the wake of COVID-19.
 As Soteria is not officially hosted, personal user data is not transmitted to a remote server and geospatial location information is only stored on the client.
 Through smart scheduling and optimization algorithms, Soteria simultaneously helps users achieve their necessary mental and phyiscal health needs, while reducing the spread of COVID-19.

 ## Dependencies
-* Python 3(Specific Version?)
+* Python 3.6
-* Modern Web Browser (Google Chrome, Mozilla Firefox, Safari, Microsoft Edge)
+* Modern Web Browser* (Google Chrome, Safari)
-* git (Optional.
-For building directly from the GitHub repository.)
+* git

+*Note: Mozilla Firefox has been noted to have a few issues properly displaying CSS so it is recommended to use one of the listed browsers.
+Other browsers are untested.

 ## Installation